Frederick William Vanderbilt: Early life

 Vanderbilt was born on February 2, 1856, in New Dorp, Staten Island.
 He was the third son of eight children born to William Henry Vanderbilt (1821–1885) and Maria Louisa (née Kissam) Vanderbilt (1821–1896).
 His siblings were Cornelius Vanderbilt II, who married Alice Claypoole Gwynne; Margaret Louisa Vanderbilt, who married Elliott Fitch Shepard; William Kissam Vanderbilt, who married Alva Erskine Smith and Anne Harriman Sands Rutherfurd; Emily Thorn Vanderbilt, who married William Douglas Sloane and Henry White; Florence Adele Vanderbilt, who married Hamilton McKown Twombly; Eliza Osgood Vanderbilt, who married William Seward Webb; and George Washington Vanderbilt II, who married Edith Stuyvesant Dresser.

 He was the grandson of Commodore Cornelius Vanderbilt, who first created the Vanderbilt family's wealth.
 Upon his grandfather's death in 1877, 95% of the $100 million estate was left to his father and his three brothers ($5 million to Cornelius, and $2 million apiece to William, Frederick, and George).

 In 1876, Vanderbilt graduated from Yale University's Sheffield Scientific School to which he later donated $500,000 (equivalent to $ today) in 1902.
-While at Yale, he joined St. Anthony Hall and paid for a new chapter house and domatory.
+While at Yale, he joined St. Anthony Hall and paid for a new chapter house and dormitory.